 - Second, that all human beings are endowed by their Creator with certain unalienable rights merely by virtue of the fact that they are equally created by God as human beings and not as lesser animals;

 - Third, that among these unalienable rights are the rights of life, liberty, and the pursuit of happiness, which was Thomas Jefferson’s eloquent rephrasing of John Locke’s statement of the fundamental rights in life, liberty, and property that at once elevated and expanded Locke’s conception of rights;

 - Fourth, that the sole purpose of government is to secure these unalienable rights;

 - Fifth, that the only just governments are those founded on the consent of the governed, which means that ultimately political power originates from the people; and

 - Sixth, that whenever government becomes destructive of the ends for which it was formed, namely, the securing of the people’s unalienable rights, the people have the right to alter or abolish the government, replacing it with a new government that they believe will be most likely to secure their rights.

 There is no evidence that humans are created, and after they are born, their consequences directly depend on their caretakers until the children are aware enough to act for themselves.
-From then on, the consequences of their lives depends on how well they comprehended the objective truth and how closely civic opinion conforms.
-The purpose of governance is stated in the preamble to the constitution for the USA, and nine goals are involved.
+From then on, the consequences of their lives depends on how well they comprehended the objective truth and how closely the benefit.
+The purpose of civic discipline is stated in the preamble to the constitution for the USA, and several goals are involved.
 In just governance, people who flee justice suffer the law whether they consent or not.
 It is up to a civic people, as defined in the preamble, to undo Abraham Lincoln’s harm to the constitution for the USA.
-And the harm is obvious in 2015 in Supreme Court decisions.
+And the harm is obvious in 2018 in Supreme Court decisions.